W2XMN: History

-Armstrong was already a well known radio inventor when he developed "wide-band" FM technology in the early 1930s, which he considered to be such a superior approach to radio transmissions that it would soon make existing AM broadcasting stations obsolete.
+Armstrong was already a well known radio inventor when he developed "wide-band frequency modulation" (FM) technology in the early 1930s, which he considered to be such a superior approach to radio transmissions that it would soon make existing "amplitude modulation" (AM) broadcasting stations obsolete.
 He initially sought the support of the largest U.S. radio company at the time, the Radio Corporation of America (RCA), and quietly made some developmental transmissions from that company's testing site at the Empire State Building in New York City.
 RCA eventually decided that it was not interested in FM, instead concentrating on television development, and asked Armstrong to remove his equipment.

 Without RCA's support Armstrong faced a more difficult task in promoting FM, and began to recruit smaller electronics firms as allies.
 In addition, Armstrong was independently wealthy due to revenue from sales of his earlier patents, and could afford to spend large sums promoting FM himself.
 Because of the high transmitting frequencies in use, which tended to limit station ranges to "line-of-sight" distances, it was important to have signals broadcast from as high a point as possible.
 Armstrong arranged for the construction of a distinctive tower with three large cross-arms, located atop the Alpine, New Jersey Palisades overlooking the Hudson River a few kilometers north of New York City.
-On June 12, 1936 he was issued permission to operate an experimental station, with the call sign W2XMN, from the Alpine site.
+On June 12, 1936, he was issued permission to operate an experimental station, with the call sign W2XMN, from the Alpine site.
 In 1938 this station was assigned to transmit on 42.8 MHz, which would be its primary frequency for the next ten years.
 (An additional temporary frequency assignment for 117.43 MHz was issued in 1941.)

 A 1939 article in Fortune magazine dramatically described the station as "When W2XMN, on 42.8 megacycles (approximately seven meters), opened fire in 1938, it was the last gun to crush even the most obdurate opposition."
 In 1948 testimony, Armstrong recapped the events as:

 Armstrong did his initial development with limited publicity, which led to a local newspaper referring to his highly visible tower as "Bergen County's mysterious 400-foot tower".
 In January 1939 he made a widely publicized announcement about his work and future plans, including the introduction of regular FM broadcasts in conjunction with John V. L. Hogan's New York City station, WQXR (now WFME), which had been promoting high-fidelity transmissions on the AM band.
 The first public W2XMN broadcast took place on July 18, 1939, which used a high-quality phone line link to rebroadcast a program from WQXR.
 W2XMN continued to be used as a test site for developing FM technology as well as for a broadcasting service which gave the public a chance to evaluate the potential of FM transmissions, and in early 1940 the station's broadcasting schedule was reported to be 4:00 to 11:00 p.m. weekdays.